TritonDataCenter/sdc-manta/docs/man/man1/manta-adm.md

 resurface.
 In the case of transient issues, a new alarm may not open again until the issue occurs again, which could be days, weeks, or months later.
 That does not mean the underlying issue was actually resolved.

+As mentioned above, this command attempts to separately close each of the specified alarms.
+It's possible for some of the specified alarms to be closed even if others were not.

 `manta-adm alarm config probegroup list [-H] [-o FIELD...]`